Veterans and Vocational Rehabilitation Clients

 If you are using Montgomery GI Bill ® benefits, your enrollment agreement must be accompanied by all class registration fees.
 The remainder of your tuition must be paid on or by the first day of class.

 If you are using VA Vocational Rehabilitation, your counselor will determine which courses you are to take and how much they will pay for your training.
-Typically, VA Vocational Rehabilitation students do not have to take the entire Mechanics Program and/or Frame Building Program.
+Typically, VA Vocational Rehabilitation students do not have to take the entire Mechanics Program.

 Applications and Enrollment Agreements